Opentrons/junk-drawer/README.md

     all_scissor_keys = await store.get_all_keys()
 ```

 Returns a list of all keys in the store.
 May return more keys than actual valid documents if there are invalid JSON files in the store directory.
+The order of the keys is arbitrary (it depends on [`os.listdir`](https://docs.python.org/3/library/os.html#os.listdir)).

 ### store.get_all_entries() -> List[Tuple[str, BaseModel]]